efabless/openlane2/docs/source/usage/caravel/index.md

 └──────────────────┴──────────┴─────────┴─────────┴────────────┴───────┘
 ```

-Also, the STA report `openroad-stapostpnr/summary.rpt` has no issues:
+Also, the STA report at `xx-openroad-stapostpnr/summary.rpt` should have no
+issues:

 ```text
 ┏━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━┓